This fun farmhouse DIY craft is really easy. With the free template, this gnome string art came together so fast and looks so adorable!

 Tips to Make String Art Gnome

 - Start by grabbing the free printable gnome string art template.
 It has markings for each nail, though you can certainly use fewer nails than I did.
-But, just remember that more nails will make for a more dense stringing, so by reducing the nails will create more gaps in the strings.
+Just remember that more nails will make for a more dense stringing, so by reducing the nails, it will create more gaps in the completed image.

-- When I initially set out to do this gnome string art, I tried to use a thin wood, because, for some reason, I thought it would be easier to nail and while that was definitely true, unfortunately, the the thin wood actually broke between each of the nails–so while I had an outline of a gnome, there were no nails.
-It was not pretty.
-So, choose a solid wood, about 1/4-inch thick at the minimum.
+- When I initially set out to do this gnome string art, I tried to use a thin wood because, for some reason, I thought it would be easier to nail.
+While that was definitely true, unfortunately the thin wood actually broke between each of the nails.
+Moral of the story – choose a solid wood, at least 1/4-inch thick.

-- I definitely recommend choosing to use a solid background for your gnome string art.
+- I recommend choosing to use a solid background for your gnome string art.
 It could be any color, really, just make sure that it looks good with the colors you select for your gnome’s shirt and hat.
-The white was right for me with the yellows and purples, so I used a white chalk paint for my wood, but you could really use anything.
+The white was right for me with the yellows and purples, so I used a white chalk paint for my wood.

 How Do I Make this Gnome String Art?